 The first step is to choose the language you want your site to operate in.
 Take your pick and click Save and continue.

+After that, you need to choose your installation profile.
+This determines whether some of your site features will be pre-configured or not.
 For this tutorial, we go with the standard Drupal profile.
 If you are more experienced, you may also use a minimal option.

-In the next step, the installation checks whether your environment is sufficient to run the software.
+In the next step, the installation checks whether your server environment is sufficient to run the software.
 Any problems will show up as warnings so you can address them.
 Continue when you are satisfied.

 Now it’s time to put the database information to use that you collected earlier.
 Input the database name, user name, and password.
 If your MySQL host address is not localhost, you can change it under Advanced Options.
 In the same place, you can also assign a database prefix if needed (for example, when you have several sites in one database).
 Save and continue once you are done.